 Do not mix or dilute with other insulins.
 Potentiated by oral antidiabetic agents, pramlintide, ACE inhibitors, disopyramide, fibrates, fluoxetine, MAOIs, propoxyphene, salicylates, somatostatin analog, sulfonamide antibiotics.
 Antagonized by corticosteroids, isoniazid, niacin, danazol, diuretics, phenothiazines, sympathomimetics, somatropin, thyroid hormones, estrogens, progestogens, atypical antipsychotics, protease inhibitors.
 Concomitant thiazolidinediones (TZDs) may cause fluid retention and heart failure; consider dose reduction or discontinue TZDs.
 Variable effects with β-blockers, clonidine, lithium salts, alcohol, pentamidine.

-Pain, other inj site reactions, pruritus, rash, hypoglycemia, lipodystrophy, edema, weight gain.
+Hypoglycemia, local or systemic allergy, inj site reactions, lipodystrophy, pruritus, rash, edema, weight gain; hypokalemia.

 Vials (10mL)—1; Lantus SoloStar prefilled pen (3mL)—5